Holding an event

 • where infrastructure is brought to site

-• where activities are proposed (licensable or other) which may be considered as an event eg, music, catering, or coordinated activities
+• where activities are proposed (licensable or other) which may be considered as an event for example music, catering, or coordinated activities

 There is a separate process for: